 Playmates who lived in the Playboy Mansion have shared tales of carpets encrusted with dog excrement, unhygienic-sounding group-pleasure sessions, and shady methods of payment.
-If you're wondering what living in the Playboy Mansion was like, it was less sexy parties in the grotto and more trying to figure out how to get through that gate.
+If you're wondering what living in the Playboy Mansion was like, it was less parties in the grotto and more trying to figure out how to get through that gate.

 Hugh Hefner's ex, Izabella St. James, detailed the disgusting living conditions and dog-poop covered carpets in her book Bunny Tales: Behind Closed Doors at the Playboy Mansion: